Extending OX Group's AI leadership to the front line: 24/7 automated service for every region.

 Project kickoff

-AU pilot live within 10 weeks of kickoff.
+ANZ pilot live within 10 weeks of kickoff.
 2 weeks post-launch support included.